VENuProject/VENu/README.md

 This is the repository for the MicroBooNE VR project.

-The author of this README.md (Ben) stresses that this is one of the first GitHub repositories he has setup.
-Some of the instructions may not quite work.
-Please let him know if something's wrong!

 ## Requirements

 You'll need to install usually the latest version of Unity (see below).
 You'll also need the computer graphics program Blender.

 ## A word about Unity versions

 Git and Unity don't really get along all that well.
 In order to make them better bedfellows, it's recommended that everyone working uses the same version of Unity.
-The repository currently uses version 5.3.4.
+The repository currently uses version 5.4.3f1.

-Unity 5.3.4 can be downloaded here: https://unity3d.com/get-unity/download/archive
+Unity 5.4.3f1 can be downloaded here: https://unity3d.com/get-unity/download/archive

 Additional notes: Unity relies on a system of linked scripts and gameobjects.
 Some of these will save and be uploaded to git without a problem, but do not be surprised if you pull the repository, open it in Unity and find "missing referenced script/object" warnings.
 You will have to drag the appropriate script or prefab back to the corresponding field in the editor.
 Again, this is a side effect of using git with Unity--certain settings aren't always saved, so be careful!